Lacerations (Cuts) Without Stitches in Children

 What is a laceration?

 A laceration is a cut, tear or opening in the skin caused by an injury.
 These cuts may be small, and need only minor treatment at home.
-Or, may be large enough to need emergency How do I know if my child's cut needs stitches?
+Or, they may be large enough to need How do I know if my child's cut needs stitches?

 Cuts that don't involve fat or muscle tissue (superficial), are not bleeding heavily, are less than 1/2 inch long and not wide open or gaping, and don't involve the face